Ruturaj-cyber101/TryHackMe-Cyber-Security-101/README.md

 ---

 ## 👨‍💻 About Me
-Aspiring **Cyber Security / SOC Intern** building strong foundations in operating systems, Active Directory, command-line usage, and security fundamentals.
+I am a motivated Cyber Security student actively building hands-on skills through structured labs on TryHackMe.
+My focus is on developing a strong foundation in command-line operations, networking fundamentals, and security concepts relevant to SOC (Security Operations Center) roles.
+I document only the labs I have personally completed to maintain accuracy and credibility in my learning journey.

 ---